MustardChef/WSABuilds/Documentation/Fix Guides/Pre-install Issues/FixInstallps1.md

 &nbsp;

-**1. Redownload the WSA Build and rename the extracted folder to a shorter name, which can be anything to your choosing** </br>
+**1. Redownload the WSA Build and rename the extracted folder to a shorter name, which can be anything to your choosing** <br />

 - For example: